termsurf/crow.leaf/readme.md

 ### Welcome

-The `bind` library is one possible implementation of this interface.
-The goal of separating `seed` from `bind` is so that one could theoretically develop an optimal version of the implementation in parallel to a basic implementation, then swap them out, without interferring with the main library interface.
+The `wolf` library is one possible implementation of this interface.
+The goal of separating `seed` from `wolf` is so that one could theoretically develop an optimal version of the implementation in parallel to a basic implementation, then swap them out, without interferring with the main library interface.
 This `seed` library is basically the specification for the standard library.
 It could also be used in other programming languages as it doesn't have any implementation.

 ### License